 Class Lab Credit

 HIS 111 World Civilizations I 3 0 3

-Prerequisites: None
+Duana avriaita ar None

 This course introduces world history from the dawn of civilization to the early modern era.
 Topics include Eurasian, African, American, and Greco-Roman civilizations and Christian, Islamic and Byzantine cultures.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in premodern world civilizations.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.